olenagerasimova/sm-pcount/README.md

 # pcount

-Small library to count message parts.
+Small library to count short message parts according to [https://smpp.io/concatenated-messages/](SMPP).

 ## How to use
 `MessageSplitMode` enum describes all possible at the moment message split algorithms, to calculate how many